 wget https://releases.hashicorp.com/vagrant/2.2.10/vagrant_2.2.10_x86_64.deb sudo apt install ./vagrant_2.2.10_x86_64.deb

 Next, you need to add a few environment variables according to https://www.vagrantup.com/docs/other/wsl.html.
-If you’re running bash, which is the default shell, you simply add them to your .bashrc file.
-If you’re using zsh you need to place them in your .zshrc file.
+If you’re running bash, simply add them to your .bashrc file.
+On zsh you need to place them in your .zshrc file.

-If you’re running Hyper-V on Windows 10 instead of Virtualbox, you should also set the default provider with the following environment variable.
+On Windows 10 with Hyper-V, set the default provider with the following environment variable.

 Check if Vagrant is running on your WSL2 and can communicate to the Hypervisor on your Windows 10 by executing the vagrant command.
 If and error shows up, you probably haven’t loaded the environment variables correctly.